 We depart Piran, and meander back towards the 'real' Slovenia of stones and castles, inland foothills with fertile farms, vineyards and caves with amazing stalactites.
-We first drive 40 kilometres to the tiny fortified

-Church of the Holy Trinity (cerkev sv.
+We first drive 40 kilometres to the tiny fortified Church of the Holy Trinity (cerkev sv.
 Trojice) in Hrastovlje, a village not far from the border with Rijeka province in north-west Croatia.
 The church's fortified character reflects the depth of fear of Ottoman invasion in the 15th and 16th centuries.
 Within is a rare version of a subversive religious fresco known as The Dance of Death (La danse macabre in French, Mrtvaški ples in Slovene).

-We then lunch at Gostilna Podfarovž and tipple in the village of Vipava, in the heart of the Vipava wine country, lands dear to Slovenia's greatest Habsburg diplomat, Freiherr Sigismund von Herbestein (1486-1566); he was one of the few diplomats to meet both an Ottoman Sultan and a Russian Grand Prince.
+We then lunch at Gostilna Podfarovž, in the heart of the Vipava wine country, lands dear to Slovenia's greatest Habsburg diplomat, Freiherr Sigismund von Herbestein (1486-1566); he was one of the few diplomats to meet both an Ottoman Sultan and a Russian Grand Prince.

 After lunch we take the cave train at Postojna, then walk through mighty caverns; they have some of the grandest stalagmites and stalactites in Europe.
 We then visit the impregnable castle at Predjama (Predjamski Grad).
 Predjama nestles inside a cliff.
 The castle only ever succumbed to one siege, in 1484.
-The story goes that a rebel Imperial Burgrave (Castellan), Erasmus von Lüg, was betrayed and killed when, according to local lore, Habsburg siege cannon were invited from within to be directed at the castle privy when Erasmus heeded the call of nature.
 Once a frontier between Aquileian (Alto Veneto) clerical-feudal and Habsburg spheres, Predjama was constructed in the 13th century, but what you see now dates from 16th century.
-If you thought your house renovations were complex, think again!
 (Overnight Postojna) BLD